Adam Archuleta: Post NFL

-Archuleta is now a local and national sports commentator for ESPN and Fox, and was inducted into ASU's Sports Hall of Fame in 2011.
+Archuleta is a local and national sports commentator for ESPN and Fox, and was inducted into ASU's Sports Hall of Fame in 2011.

 Archuleta joined the new Pac-12 Network in 2012 as a game analyst for college football telecasts.
+After one season Archuleta joined CBS Sports Network as an analyst for Conference USA and Mountain West Conference games; despite declining to play for the UFL, he did call the league's games when they aired on CBS Sports Network in 2012.
+He also joined the NFL on CBS in 2013 as a game analyst alongside Andrew Catalon, in 2014-16 alongside Tom McCarthy, in 2021–22 with Greg Gumbel, and in 2017–19, and 2023 alongside Spero Dedes, replacing Randy Cross.

-As of the 2022 season, Archuleta is partnered with Greg Gumbel.
+As of the 2023 season, Archuleta is partnered with Spero Dedes.

 NFL statistics

 Personal life

 Archuleta married Playboy Playmate Jennifer Walcott in 2010.
 They had their first child, a son, on April 10, 2008.
 The family was featured on an episode of Football Wives on E!
 True Hollywood Story in 2009.
 He was also featured in Moves magazine alongside his wife, Jennifer.